-To do digital to microfilm conversion you must perform these 5 steps:
+To perform digital to microfilm conversion you must follow these 5 steps:

 - Identify the digital files that need to be converted to microfilm.

 - Analyze if they respect the file format requirements, they are clearly scanned and are in logical order.

 - Once you perform step 2, load the archive writer with a microfilm roll ( 16 or 35mm ) and start the exposure process.

 - As soon as step 3 is over, send the microfilm roll for processing.
 Using a chemical processing method, you will be able to reveal the exposed information.

 - When you finish processing, check for any quality issues with the roll and if everything is clear, you have successfully done digital to microfilm conversion.

 This explanation is quite simple.
 We will take you through each step separately, and explain in detail how to do it.

 If you want us to do digital to microfilm conversion for you, just complete the contact form below.
 We offer free worldwide shipping for orders of minimum 100 rolls.

 The simple answer is that you convert digital images to microfilm in order to produce an analog backup of your digital files.